roger-/PyInductor/README.md

 This might be useful to some for designing air-core wire inductors (or helical antennas) for RF applications.

-# Requirements
+## Requirements

 * Python 2.7 (3.x should work with minimal changes)
 * SciPy
 * NumPy
 * Matplotlib (only for plotting, can be removed with small changes)

-# Note
+## Note

 Note that the results obtained with this version don't always match the original's (likely due to bugs in this one) and that almost nothing has been properly validated, so proceed with caution.
 Also this port is possibly a bit outdated since the original may have been modified since this was written.

 A notable difference is that this version requires the diameter of the coil former (`diam_former`) instead of the diameter of the former *plus* the wire.
-Also the temperature model is first order and only applies to the resistivity and physical dimensions of wire, not any other material properties.
+Also the temperature model is first order and only applies to the resistivity and physical dimensions of wire.

-# Usage
+## Usage

 The most basic usage takes the physical dimensions, material properties and frequency of the inductor and will return a dictionary of calculated values (inductance, resonant frequency, etc.)